WLLC Placement Test FAQ's | World Languages, Literatures, & Cultures

 Do I have to pay the fee before my credits are posted to my transcript?

 No. The fee and credits are processed separately by different UNT departments.
-The Department of World Languages, Literatures, & Cultures is not responsible for taking payments or updating transcripts; however, if you accepted your credits and they have not been posted to your transcript in 4-6 weeks, contact us at worldlanguages@unt.edu and we can try to determine the issue.
+The Department of World Languages, Literatures, & Cultures is not responsible for taking payments or updating transcripts; however, if you accepted your credits and they have not been posted to your transcript after 4-6 weeks, contact us at worldlanguages@unt.edu and we can try to determine the issue.

 I accepted my credits and they have not been posted to my transcript.
 What do I do?